 I would highly recommend using Africa Travel Resource.
 Their price is a little more than others, but they have a lot of Kili experience (17,000 customers), 91% success rate and excellent safety record.
 They also take good care of their support staff.
 Even if you end up choosing another company, the ATR website has great resource material to help you prepare for your trek.
 My son & I chose the Rongai route.
 Here is the link:

 I climbed Kili with my teenage daughter a few years ago and paid a premium to go thru an American travel agent for perceived safety and reliability.
 If I were to go again I would try to avoid the middle man and book direct with an experienced Tanzanian company.
 This could save you 30 to 50% of the cost.
-Regardless who you book with you will have a local guide, cook and 2-3 porters.
-12 months agoAnswered by Wm Jasen via WorldNomads.com
+Regardless who you book with you will have a local guide, cook and 2-3 porters. almost 2 years agoAnswered by Wm Jasen via WorldNomads.com

 I sumitted Kilimanjaro in October 2016 with Eco-Africa Climbing.
 Fredrick Wilbert the organizer and his crew were just awesome.
 They are located in Moshi and from the time of arrival, acclimitazing to departure they took excellent care.
 Food was also prepared to our liking and their chef Eliya was open to cooking to Canadian and Indian tastebuds.
-I highly recommend this company and their cost was reasonable.
-12 months agoAnswered by Renuka Sanghvi via WorldNomads.com
+I highly recommend this company and their cost was reasonable. almost 2 years agoAnswered by Renuka Sanghvi via WorldNomads.com